John F. Fitzgerald: Early life and education

-John Francis Fitzgerald was born on February 11, 1863, in the North End of Boston to Irish immigrant businessman and politician Thomas Fitzgerald of Bruff, County Limerick and Rose Anna Cox of Tonymore, Tomregan, Knockninny, County Fermanagh, Ireland.
+John Francis Fitzgerald was born on February 11, 1863, in the North End of Boston to Irish immigrant businessman and politician Thomas Fitzgerald of Bruff, County Limerick, and Rose Anna Cox of Tonymore, Tomregan, Knockninny, County Fermanagh, Ireland.
 He was the fourth of twelve children.
 Both of his sisters, Ellen and Mary, and his eldest brother, Michael, died in infancy.
 Fitzgerald's brother Joseph had severe brain damage from malaria.
 Only three of the children survived in good health.

 Fitzgerald's mother died when he was sixteen.
-His father wished for him to become a doctor to help prevent future deaths of the sort that had marred the family.
+His father, who had gone into the liquor dealing business, wished for him to become a doctor to help prevent future deaths of the sort that had marred the family.
 Accordingly, after being educated at Boston Latin School and Boston College, he enrolled at Harvard Medical School for one year, but withdrew following the death of his father in 1885.
 Fitzgerald later became a clerk at the Customs House in Boston and was active in the local Democratic Party.